triflicacid/triflic-script/README.md

   - `<arg>` - argument name
   - `:` - marks that the fllowing information is describing the argument
   - `["val"|"ref"]`: pass-by method of the argument.
 Is not present, default is `val`.
     - `val`: pass-by-value.
-The value provided for this argument is copied into a new local variable upon calling.
+The value provided for this argument is **copied** into a new local variable upon calling.
     - `ref`: pass-by-reference.
-The value provided for this argument must be a bound variable.
-Assigning to the parameter will alter the variable passed into the function.
+The value provided for this argument is **transfered** into a new local variable upon calling (i.e. changing argument will change variable).
+This is suggested when the value will not be changed inside the function (as this will save copying the value and therefore speed and memory space).
   - `[?]`: A question marke prefixing the type marks if the parameter is optional or not.
 If optional and a value is not provided, `undefined` is passed as the parameter's value.
   - `<type>`: The type of the argument.
   - `=`: marks following as default value if parameter is omitted